 - adding to the small amount of knowledge on the behavioural and ecological adaptations of chimpanzees to high altitude environments

 Funds donated will be used to pay for:

-- Rwandan research permit & visa fees
+- Rwandan research permits & visa fees

-- wages for my local field team
+- Wages for the local field team

-- lab tests such as DNA extraction and sequencing
+- Lab tests such as DNA extraction and sequencing

 Thank you for your interest in my project.
 Your support will help to provide a better understanding of the effects of habitat loss and fragmentation on chimpanzees, which will help to improve efforts to conserve this iconic and endangered species.
 For project updates please follow us on Facebook, Instagram, and Twitter, and help spread the word by sharing our social media pages with your friends and family.